theRealAph/ScopeLocals/README.md

 these ideal per thread variables are immutable, their data can be easily shared by child threads, rather than copied to child threads.
-Thread local variables were the 90s realization of per thread variables; we need a better realization of per thread vairables for the modern era.
+Thread local variables were the 90s realization of per thread variables; we need a better realization of per thread variables for the modern era.

 ## Description